Nandini0206/bank-tech-test/README.md

 ## Bank Tech Test

-Practice of a tech test - simple banking application written in Ruby.
+Practice of a tech test written in Ruby (using RSpec) - simple banking application allowing you to deposit, withdraw and view transactions.

 ### Requirements